 - You must safely raise and support the vehicle for access to the sway bar end links. - In some cases, it may be easier to remove the wheels. - When removing stud mounted ends, the entire stud may spin.
-To counter-hold the stud, originals will have either a hex at the base of the stud or an Allen/Torx recess in the end. - When installing new stud mounted ends, there is a hex at the base of the stud that you can hold with a wrench to prevent it from spinning. - Be sure to use the listed torque specifications and view page 8 for torquing tips. - After performing the adjustment, add a few drops of blue threadlocker (ES2710718) to the threads and securely tighten the jam nuts. - When both ends of the end link are threaded, there is a LH and RH thread.
+To counter-hold the stud, originals will have either a hex at the base of the stud or an Allen/torx recess in the end. - When installing new stud mounted ends, there is a hex at the base of the stud that you can hold with a wrench to prevent it from spinning. - Be sure to use the listed torque specifications and view page 8 for torquing tips. - After performing the adjustment, securely tighten the jam nuts.
+It is not necessary to over tighten these, the spring washers will keep them in place. - When both ends of the end link are threaded, there is a LH and RH thread.
 What this means is that by rotating the body of the link, both ends will either extend or retract the same distance at the same time, depending on the direction of rotation.